 In the larger scheme of life, making time to make-over your living space takes deliberate thought and a plan.
-Clearing your surfaces, will at least give the illusion of a more orderly, decluttered home in the meantime.
+Clearing your surfaces, will at least give you the illusion of a more orderly, clutter-free-ish home, in the meantime.

 Let’s say your desk looks a lot like Mr. Einstein’s did.

 - Throw out everything that is clearly disposable.

 - Stack the papers into piles.
 You’ll return later to assess each pile as Keep Handy, Store Somewhere or Toss It.

 - Layout whatever is left, according to what room the item belongs in.
 Then, gather each collection and return to their Designated Home Rooms.

 The truth about the cluttered home problem

 Clutter accumulates less often because you are inherently messy and more often because no space has been designated for the things you want and need.